AB763 Blackface Amp Model Differences

 The only difference between the two 68 CDR tone stacks is the 18k resistor and the middle cap.
 The Custom channel's reduced .02uF middle cap shifts the "mid" frequency band higher and reduces the mid scoop.
 Chart is from the Duncan Tone Stack Calculator.
 Download the 68 CDR Vintage channel, 68CDR Custom channel and 5F6-A Bassman Duncan Tone Stack Calculator files.

 Customizing and adding the effects to the old "Normal" channel makes the 68 CDR more versatile because many Deluxe Reverb players never used the Normal channel.
 The 68 CDR's Vintage channel is the old "Vibrato" channel.
 The bright cap on the Vibrato volume pot has been removed to reduce ice pick highs.
 The added tone stack 18k resistor acts as a "bass floor" and sets the minimum bass.
 Some 68 CDR owners have jumpered around this resistor to allow them to set a lower bass level.
 British voiced 12” Celestion G12V-70 speaker is used.
 Blue jewel light (sweet!).
-Reviews are very favorable.
+Reviews of this amp are very favorable.

 It's pretty easy to convert a 65 DRRI into a 68 CDR.